Dr-Eti/RtarD-Tarjans_DFS_in_R/README.md

 This is an R implementation of Tarjan's algorithm for finding Strongly Connected Components (SCC) in a digraph by Depth-First Search (DFS).
-This specific code uses while loops instead of a recursion.
-This is because writing a function calling itself - as in the original pseudocode - using the R syntax is not straightforward (unlike, for example, JavaScript).
+This specific code uses while loops instead of a recursion - a function calling itself.
+This is because writing  recursions - as in the original pseudocode - is not straightforward using the R syntax (unlike JavaScript).
 Also, in this code the search for SCC is coupled with the problem of finding a block-triangular permutation for the adjacency matrix of the associated digraph (works under certain conditions).
 Please note that this code was developed from scratch for the purpose of self-study.
 It is based on my own reading of the original pseudocode and makes no claims with regards to performance.

 Useful references